-SAT Test Preparation Tutor with Devon ReviewSAT Prep Tutor Los Angeles
+SAT Test Preparation Tutor with Devon Review

 The SAT focuses on skills that were learned during school.
-The SAT Evidence-Based Reading section includes passages about Literature, History and Social Studies, a Founding Document or Great Global Conversation, and Science.
-The SAT Writing and Language section includes multiple-choice questions regarding identifying grammatical errors and improving usage.
-The SAT Math section covers questions from the following categories: Heart of Algebra (linear equations and systems), Problem Solving and Data Analysis (ratios, rates, and understanding quantitative data), Passport to Advanced Math (quadratic functions and polynomial expressions), and Additional Topics in Math (geometry and trigonometry).
+The SAT Reading section includes passages about Literature, History and Social Studies, a Founding Document or Great Global Conversation, and Science.
+The SAT Writing and section includes multiple-choice questions regarding identifying grammatical errors and improving usage.
+The SAT Math section covers questions from the following categories: Heart of Algebra (linear equations and systems), Problem Solving and Data Analysis (ratios, rates, and understanding quantitative data), Advanced Math (quadratic functions and polynomial expressions), and Additional Topics in Math (geometry and trigonometry).

 Students often ask about what are the best ways to prepare for the SAT.
 It really comes down to practice.
 We recommend taking challenging courses at your school, studying, as well as reading and writing during your time at school as well as at home.